 By Linda Ly

-Growing herbs indoors doesn’t just flavor your cooking – it’s also good for your health.
-Virtually un-touched by food scientists, herbs remain close to wild plants.
-Ounce for ounce, herbs contain more phy-tonutrients than even well-known “supergreens” like spinach and kale.
+Growing herbs indoors doesn’t just flavor your cooking, it is also good for your health.
+Virtually untouched by food scientists, herbs remain close to wild plants.
+Ounce for ounce, herbs contain more phytonutrients than even well-known “supergreens” like spinach and kale.

-If you’re ready to start gardening for good health, it’s quick and easy to build your own indoor herb gar-den.
+If you are ready to start gardening for good health, it’s quick and easy to build your own indoor herb garden.
+Learn more about:

-The key to creating an instant indoor herb garden is potting up “plantlets” from divisions of healthy, vig-orous plants you currently have.
-Instead of leaving them dormant – or losing them altogether when win-ter weather rolls around –easily turn your flavorful greenery into a window herb garden.
+The key to creating an instant inside herb garden is potting up or digging up “plantlets” from divisions of healthy, vigorous plants you already currently have.
+Instead of leaving them dormant, or losing them altogether when winter weather rolls around, easily turn your flavorful greenery into a window herb garden.